Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

 Trendline Break

-From the above chart we can see that once the trend line on the AD indicator was broken then the price trend-line was also broken.
+Looking at the chart above, we can see that when the trend line on the AD indicator broke, the price trend line also broke.

 Signals